sanzaru/Rumpelstiltskin/README.md

 It is built to be a drop in replacement for the [Laurine - Storyboard Generator Script](https://github.com/JiriTrecak/Laurine) which unfortunately stopped being maintained in 2017.

 ## Requirements
-* Swift 5.*
+* Swift 5.* (5.5 for SPM)

 ## Currently not supported
 * Multiline strings: Please use `\n` to format your strings within your `Localizable.strings` file
+* Localizations for SPM packages.
+Currenty, only XCode projects can be localized.

 ## Installation

 You can install the library via SPM or Cocoapods.

-> **Note:** It is highly recommended to use the Swift Build Plugin version as there is no guarantee for future Cocoapod compatibility.
+> ☝️ **Note:** It is highly recommended to use the Swift Build Plugin version as there is no guarantee for future Cocoapod compatibility.

 ### Swift Package Manager (SPM)